Lincolnshire: Agriculture

 Lincolnshire has long been a primarily agricultural area, and it continues to grow large amounts of wheat, barley, sugar beet, and oilseed rape.
 In south Lincolnshire, where the soil is particularly rich in nutrients, some of the most common crops include potatoes, cabbages, cauliflowers, and onions.
 Lincolnshire farmers often break world records for crop yields.
 South Lincolnshire is also home to one of the UK's leading agricultural experiment stations, located in Sutton Bridge and operated by the Potato Council; Sutton Bridge Crop Storage Research engages in research for the British potato industry.

-The Lincoln Longwool is a rare breed of sheep, named after the region, which was developed both for wool and mutton, at least 500 years ago, and has the longest fleece of any sheep breed.
+Lincolnshire has produced named breeds of cattle, sheep and pigs.
 The Lincoln Red is an old breed of beef cattle, originating from the county.
+The Lincoln Longwool is a rare breed of sheep, named after the county, which was developed both for wool and mutton, at least 500 years ago, and has the longest fleece of any breed.
+The Lincolnshire Curly Coat breed of pig is now extinct.
 In the mid 20th century most farms in Lincolnshire moved away from mixed farming to specialise in arable cropping, partly due to cheap wool imports, partly to take advantage of efficiencies of scale and partly because the drier land on the eastern side of England is particularly suitable for arable cropping.

 Mechanisation around 1900 greatly diminished the number of workers required to operate the county's relatively large farms, and the proportion of workers in the agricultural sector dropped substantially during this period.
 Several major engineering companies developed in Lincoln, Gainsborough and Grantham to support those changes.
 Among these was Fosters of Lincoln, which built the first tank, and Richard Hornsby & Sons of Grantham.
 Most such industrial companies left during late 20th-century restructuring.

 Today, immigrant workers, mainly from new member states of the European Union in Central and Eastern Europe, form a large component of the seasonal agricultural workforce, particularly in the south of the county.
 Here more labour-intensive crops are produced, such as small vegetables and cut flowers.
 This seasonal influx of migrant labour occasionally causes tension between the migrant workforce and local people, in a county which had been relatively unaccustomed to large-scale immigration.
 Agricultural training is provided at Riseholme College and in 2016 the University of Lincoln opened the Lincoln Institute for Agri-Food Technology.